Man who sold ammo to Las Vegas massacre gunman indicted by feds

 According to a Justice Department statement, Haig operated an online business selling "high explosive armor piercing incendiary ammunition, armor piercing incendiary ammunition, and armor piercing ammunition."

-The Justice Department says Haig sold his ammunition to customers in Nevada, Texas, Virginia, Wyoming and South Carolina.
-The charge makes no mention of his sales to Paddock.
+Justice Department officials said Haig sold his ammunition to customers in Nevada, Texas, Virginia, Wyoming and South Carolina between July 2016 and mid-October 2017.
+The charge made no mention of his sales to Paddock.

 Paddock killed 58 people and injured hundreds of others on the night of Oct.
-1 when he opened fire from his suite onto concertgoers at the Route 91 Harvest country music festival on the night of Oct.
-1. He killed himself as police approached his room and investigators have been unable to pin down a motive for the massacre, the worst in U.S. history.
+1 when he opened fire from his suite onto concertgoers at the Route 91 Harvest country music festival.
+He killed himself as police approached his room and investigators have been unable to pin down a motive for the massacre, the deadliest mass shooting in modern U.S. history.

-Investigators said in the Arizona case that unfired armor-piercing bullets found in the Las Vegas hotel where Paddock launched the attack had Haig's fingerprints.
+Haig told investigators that he reloads ammunition, but doesn't sell such cartridges to customers -- and that none of the ammunition recovered in the Las Vegas attack would have tool marks consistent with his reloading equipment, prosecutors said.

+The prosecutors also said Haig's fingerprints were found on reloaded, unfired .308-caliber cartridges inside Paddock's hotel room.
+Investigators had said previously that armor-piercing ammunition recovered inside of Paddock's room had tool marks consistent with Haig's reloading equipment.

+Haig has said he didn't notice anything suspicious when he sold the tracer rounds to Paddock.

+But the criminal complaint from Arizona said Haig told investigators that when Paddock bought ammunition at his home, Paddock went to his car to get gloves and put them on before taking a box to carry the tracer ammunition.

-Haig is scheduled to make an initial court appearance Sept.
+Haig has since closed his ammunition business.
+He is scheduled to make an initial court appearance Sept.
 5.

 The Associated Press contributed to this report.